 The implantation of these platelets from a small amount of the patient’s own blood has the potential to enhance the body’s capacity for healing.

-That’s why this cell therapy is referred to as “autologous.”
-The patient is treated with a product derived from their own body.
+That’s why this cell therapy is “autologous.”
+The patient receives treatment that originated from their own body.

 Autologous platelet therapies offer low risk, but platelet therapies from a donor patient are prone to have high-risk factors.